Eco Tourism Accredited Accommodation

 Contribution to Conservation

-Rob and Oonagh employ wildlife specialists who are on hand to guide and amaze their guests in their forests, the beaches or along their rocky headland.
-This is done in a personalised quiet and unregimented fashion: Designed so guests can enjoy the thrill of making their very own discoveries.
-They might see rare Snub-finned Dolphins , followed soon afterwards by a resident Osprey diving for fish to feed her chicks.
+Rob and Oonagh employ wildlife specialists who are on hand to guide guests in the forests, the beaches or along the rocky headlands.
+This is done in a personalised quiet and unregimented fashion.
+Complimentary tours are designed so guests can enjoy the thrill of making their very own discoveries.
+They might see rare snub-finned Dolphins , followed soon afterwards by a resident Osprey diving for fish to feed her chicks.
 Then delicately treading along sandy paths through the magnificent rainforest with its many species of tropical birds and butterflies.
 Guests are encouraged to add new sightings to the growing lists recorded.
 Thala has many permanent guests.
 They are recognizable by their wild temperament and generous covering of fur, feathers or scales.
 They are constantly surprising and delighting the transient humans.
 At night there is an observatory where guests are taken time travelling to the far reaches of The Milky Way.

 Working with Local Communities